GospelSounders/adventhymnals/content/02.christ-in-song/09.701-800/08.771-780/06.In-the-Morning/docs.md

 ---
+title: |
-title: 776.
-In the Morning
+    776. In the Morning - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 776.
+In the Morning.
+Lord, in the morning thou shalt hear My voice ascending high; To thee will I direct my prayer, To thee lift up mine eye,
+    keywords:  |
-    keywords: Christ in Song, In the Morning, Lord, in the morning thou shalt hear ,
+        Christ in Song, adventhymnals, advent hymnals, In the Morning, Lord, in the morning thou shalt hear .
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 776. IN THE MORNING
+####  Christ in Song,

 ```txt
 1.